nguyenpanda/ComputerGraphic/README.md

 Currently, my goal for this project is to render images such as circles, lines, and bijective functions, and then output these images in PNG and BMP formats.
-Additionally, the program should be able to read images in PNG and BMP formats for processing within the code.
+Additionally, the program should be able to read images in JPEG and BMP formats for processing within the code.

 # Table of contents